New Building Plans

 The site for the Roscommon Hospice is located adjacent to Roscommon Hospital in a site known as Hannon's field.

-The project was granted planning permission in June 2019, the sod was turned in January 2020 and construction will start in March.
+The project was granted planning permission in June 2019, the sod was turned in January 2020 and construction began in March and will take approximately 14 months to complete.

 We will use the natural landscape of trees, planted courtyards and gardens to organise and define the two core areas within the centre.